php-ru/symfony-docs-ru/doctrine/associations.rst

 .. image:: /_images/doctrine/mapping_relations_proxy.png
     :align: center

-What's important is the fact that you have easy access to the product's related category, but the category data isn't actually retrieved until you ask for the category (i.e. it's "lazily loaded").
+What's important is the fact that you have access to the product's related category, but the category data isn't actually retrieved until you ask for the category (i.e. it's "lazily loaded").